Official Name: United States of America

-Economic Freedom: The United States’ economic freedom score (2012 Index of Economic Freedom) of 76.3 drops it to 10th place in the 2012 Index.
-Its score is 1.5 points lower than last year, reflecting deteriorating scores for government spending, freedom from corruption, and investment freedom.
+Economic Freedom: The United States’ economic freedom score of 76.8 drops it to 12th place in the 2019 Index of Economic Freedom .
+Its score increased 1.1 points since the year before, reflecting rising scores for government spending, freedom from corruption, and investment freedom.
 The US is ranked 2nd out of three countries in the North America region, and its overall score remains well above the world and regional averages.

 Market Access: Foreign corporations have the opportunity to do business throughout the United States.
 The federal government provides equal treatment to domestic and foreign investors.
 While not granting special tax packages or concessions to foreign investors, the government does refrain from imposing discriminatory tax burdens on them.